KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 Written against the glTF 2.0 spec.

 ## Overview
-This extension provides the ability to define environment light contribution to a glTF using KTX v2 images and irradiance coefficients.
+This extension provides the ability to define one or moreenvironment maps to a glTF using KTX v2 cubemaps and/or irradiance coefficients.
-The extension provide two ways of supplying environmental light contribution.
+The extension provide two ways of supplying the surrounding environment.
-Image-based by means of a cubemap and irradiance by means of spherical harmonics.
+Texture-based by means of a cubemap and irradiance coefficients by means of spherical harmonics.

-The environment light cubemap can be seen as capturing the directed specular conntribution as well as the reflections.
+The texture cubemap can be seen as a way of representing the environment in which one or more glTF models are placed.
-The irradiance coefficients contain the non-directed light contribution from the scene, these may be supplied or can be calculated by the implementations.
+The irradiance coefficients contain the non-directed light contribution integrated from the scene, these may be supplied or can be calculated by the implementations.

-This extension can be used on it's own - ie a glTF asset with only environment map data - for a usecase where the environmental light needs to be distributed.
+This extension can be used on it's own - ie a glTF asset with only environment map data - for a usecase where the environmental map needs to be distributed.
 It may also be used together with model data, for usecases where a model shall be displayed in a controlled environment.

-Many 3D tools and engines support image-based global illumination but the exact technique and data formats employed vary.
+Many 3D tools and engines support image-based 'global illumination' but the exact technique and data formats employed vary.
-Using this extension, tools can export and engines can import image-based lights and the result should be highly consistent.
+Using this extension, tools can export and engines can import environment maps and the result should be highly consistent.

 This extension specifies exactly one way to format and reference the environment map to be used, the goals of this are two-fold.
 First, it makes implementing support for this extension easier.
-Secondly, it ensures that rendering of the image-based lighting is consistent across runtimes.
+Secondly, it ensures that rendering of the environment map is consistent across runtimes.

-A conforming implementation of this extension must be able to load the environment data and render the PBR materials using this lighting.
+A conforming implementation of this extension must be able to load the environment data and render the PBR materials using this.

-Cubemap environment light images are declared as an array of images in the extension, this extension is then placed in the glTF root.
+Cubemap environment images are declared as an array of images in the extension, this extension is then placed in the glTF root.
 These images shall be supplied using a KTX V2 file containing at least one cubemap.

 ### Pre Filtering Of Cubemaps

-The environment light is defined by a cubemap, this is to simplify realtime implementations as these are likely to use cubemap texture format.
+The environment is defined by a cubemap, this is to simplify realtime implementations as these are likely to use cubemap texture format.
-Cubemaps shall be supplied without pre-filtered mip-maps for roughness values > 0, pre-filtering shall be done by the client.
+Cubemaps shall be supplied without pre-filtered mip-maps for roughness values > 0, pre-filtering shall be done by the client
+- unless for compressed texture image formats that may include pre-filtered mip-maps.
 [See Specular radiance cubemaps](#specular-radiance-cubemaps)

-## Declaring An Environment Light
+## Declaring An Environment Map

-The KHR_lights_environment extension defines an array of environment light cubemaps at the root of the glTF, each scene can reference one these lights.
+The KHR_environment_map extension defines an array of environment cubemaps at the root of the glTF, each scene can reference one these cubemaps.
-Each environment light definition consists a single cubemap that describes the specular radiance of the scene, the l=2 spherical harmonics coefficients for irradiance, luminance factor and bounding box for localized cubemap.
+Each environment definition consists a single cubemap that describes the incoming radiance to the scene, the l=2 spherical harmonics coefficients for irradiance, luminance factor and bounding box for localized cubemap.

 The cubemap is defined as an integer reference to one of the texture sources declared in the this extension.
 This texture source shall contain a cubemap at the layer defined by the texture.